Zack-River/Stream_Flow/README.md

-# 🎵 Ghanily Music App
+# 🎵 Stream Flow Music App

-**Ghanily** is a full-stack music streaming application where users can register, log in, upload tracks, and stream music.
+**Stream Flow** is a full-stack music streaming application where users can register, log in, upload tracks, and stream music.
 Built with **Node.js**, **Express**, **MongoDB**, and structured for easy integration with a modern frontend (React, Next.js, or any SPA).

 ---